-No Shame No Silence is an exhibition consisting of over 20 artists from throughout New Zealand with one important thing in common uniting them all.
+No Shame No Silence is an exhibition that consisted of over 20 artists from throughout New Zealand with one important thing in common uniting them all.
 They have a perspective on family violence or how the Family Court in New Zealand fails to respond safely to survivors of family violence.

 Together, they aim to shine a light, cultivate conversation, inspire and press for change on the systemic response to family violence.

-Launching 1 November 2018, the exhibition will be in the Shared Gallery at award winning Te Awahou Nieuwe Stroom in Foxton.
+The exhibition launched 1 November 2018, in the Shared Gallery at award winning Te Awahou Nieuwe Stroom in Foxton.

 Most of us are touched by family violence in our lives, through our own experiences, family, friends, colleagues etc. Violence is not just physical, this includes psychological, financial, sexual, emotional, verbal, isolation and intimidation.

-The exhibition will be free for all to view.
-You will have a chance to purchase artwork from the exhibition with donations going to Te Awahou Nieuwe Stroom, Backbone Collective and Women's Refuge.
+You are still able to purchase artwork from the exhibition from our online shop with donations going to Backbone Collective and Women's Refuge.

 ABOUT THE COMMITTEE

-A passionate group of locals are working in the background to make the exhibition a success.
+A passionate group of locals worked in the background to make the exhibition a success.
 All committee members are involved in the community and understand the impact of family violence.

 BACKGROUND - MARCH